-We recently revealed how dirty car interiors really are, and how effectively they harbour bacterial and viral illnesses.
-However, extended periods of time behind the wheel can make you ill in other ways, too.
+We recently revealed how dirty car interiors really are, and how well they harbour bacteria and viruses – including COVID-19.

 Take some time for yourself

 One of the advantages of a long commute is you have time to yourself.
-How you use that time in your own head, while of course paying attention to your driving, can be the difference between a bad drive and a good one.
+How you keep your mind busy, while of course paying attention to your driving, can be the difference between a bad drive and a good one.

-Time for reflection is helpful, without the distraction of social media and technology.
+Time for reflection is helpful, without the distraction of text messages, social media and so on.
 Enjoy the downtime and you’ll hit the ground running when you arrive at work.

 Long commutes are also the perfect opportunity to educate yourself with audiobooks, podcasts and music.
-You could learn a new skill, develop a new interest, or simply broaden your knowledge.
+You could learn a language, develop a new interest, or simply broaden your knowledge.

 Make your commute more fun